Facts About Jewish Settlements in the West Bank

 Ronald Reagan rejected Hansell’s opinion of settlements.
 On February 3, 1981, he said, “I disagreed when the previous Administration referred to them as illegal, they’re not illegal.”

-On July 20, 1991, Secretary of State James Baker was asked if the Bush administration regarded the settlements as illegal and his answer was, “This is not our policy.”
+On July 20, 1991, Secretary of State James Baker was asked if the Bush administration regarded the settlements as illegal.
+His answer was, “This is not our policy.”

 The Trump administration’s decision was praised by Israeli leaders but condemned by the Palestinians.

-As a candidate, Joe Biden left no doubt about his opposition to settlements.
-When Israel, for the first time during his administration, announced plans to build new homes in the territories in October 2021, his State Department predictably condemned the decision.
+Joe Biden left no doubt about his opposition to settlements as a candidate.
+When Israel, for the first time during his administration, announced plans to build new homes in the territories in October 2021, his State Department condemned the decision.

 Growth in the Jewish Population in the Disputed Territories